dequelabs/axe-website/examples/jasmine.md

 ---
-layout: page
+layout: example
 title: Example Jasmine
 ---

 This example demonstrates how to use aXe with the Jasmine unit testing framework.